tonytins/commgr/README.md

-# Commission Records for Artists
+# Commission Database

 [Usage](Usage.md)

-Commission Records for Artists, or simply C.R.A., is a command line application keeping track of commission and YCH transactions.
+Commission Database, aka `cdb`, is a command line application keeping track of commission and YCH transactions.
 The information can later be imported into databases or modified externally from a spreadsheet program.

 I welcome contribution to this project.